-A Year of Writing in Second Grade3.3
+A Year of Writing in Kindergarten 3.3

 Pre-Assessment

-Ongoing Assessment and Post-Assessment
+Ongoing Assessment and Post-Assessment 3.3

+Primary Writing Stages3.4

-End-of-Year Expectations
+End-of-Year Expectations3.7

-The K-8 Genre Map 3.4
+The K-8 Genre Map 3.8

-Second-Grade Marking Period Pacing Chart
+Kindergarten Marking Periods Pacing Chart

-The Pacing Chart is designed as a working document to sequence your writing across the year.
+Use Pacing Chart to sequence your writing across the year.
 Work with your grade-level teammates to plan each marking period, making sure that all genres are taught during the school year.
+Includes convention and writing process skills which are repeated throughout the year.

-Genre Tiers for Second Grade 3.6-3.19
+Genre Tiers for Kindergarten3.10-3.18

 Use the Genre Tiers to plan your mini-lessons.
 The Target Skills are grouped by Organizational and Composing skills.
-The Writing Levels (Initial, Developing, and Fluent) for each Target Skill will help you differentiate instruction to meet students' needs.
-Convention and writing process skills, which are repeated throughout the year, can be found on the Second-Grade Marking Periods Pacing Chart.
-Cross references to your professional resources are provided for planning mini-lessons.
+The Writing Levels (Initial, Developing, and Fluent) for each Target Skill help you differentiate instruction to meet students' needs.
+Convention and writing process skills, which are repeated throughout the year, can be found on the Kindergarten Marking Periods Pacing Chart.
+Cross references to your professional resources are provided for mini-lesson planning.
+Professional resource references are included.

-Descriptive Writing Tiers 1, 2, 3
+• Descriptive Writing Tiers 1, 2, 3 3.8-3.10

 General Expository Skills

-Personal Narrative
+Personal Information/Experience

-Procedural, How-to 3.13

-Opinion3.15

-Literature Response3.17
+Literature Response3.15

-Letter Writing Format Skills 3.19

 Quarterly Target Skills-Instruction Record

-This record lists all the second-grade Target Skills for the entire year with year-end Instructional Levels circled (Awareness, Instructional, Mastery).
-We suggest that you copy this document each quarter to record Target Skills-instruction.
+The Quarterly Record lists all the kindergarten Target Skills for the entire year with year-end Instructional Levels circled (Awareness, Instructional, Mastery).
+Copy this document each quarter to record your Target Skills-instruction.

 Record of Student Application of Target Skills

-The Student Assessment Record lists all the Second-Grade Target Skills for the year.
-We suggest that you make one copy per student to document student application of Target Skills throughout the school year.
+This record lists all the kindergarten Target Skills for the year.
+We suggest that you make one copy per student and document application of Target Skills throughout the school year.